VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 0xbffff898:     0xb7ffeff4      0x0804826f
 ```

-We can see here that in order to overwrite the return address we need additional 4 byte but that's the *sweet* spot because later on the return address would be a function of our choosing and that's where things are getting interesting ;)
+We can see here that in order to overwrite the *return address* we need an additional 4 byte, that's the *sweet* spot because later we will overwrite the *return address* with a function of our choosing and that's where things are getting interesting ;)

 Anyway lets proceed.

 What do we have so far ?

-- 1036 exactly before overwriting the return address
+- 1036 bytes exactly before overwriting the return address
-- ASLR and NX enabled (so sniffing shellcode inside the stack and hardcoding a return address is not an option)
+- ASLR and NX enabled (so putting shellcode inside the stack and hardcoding a return address is not an option)
-- Functions already present in the binary which they might prove to be useful (system and strcpy)
+- Functions already present in the binary which they might be useful (*system* and *strcpy*)

-We have two functions which are useful, more important system!!

-Yeah but how are we gonna call system with a shell lets say "/bin/sh" since it is not in the binary?
+Yeah but how are we gonna call *system* with a shell lets say *"/bin/sh"* since it is not present in the binary?

 Here is where ROP technique comes to the rescue, what rop basically does is chaining functions together but how you might ask.
 We basically creating a new stack frame on top of the other.
-As we saw earlier every function has a return address, it needs to know when it is finished where to return to.
+As we saw earlier every function has a return address, it needs to know where to return once the execution is finished.
-That goes for every living function out there.

-Now the stack as we already know goes as follows:

-- call to the function
-- return address
-- arguments

 With that particular order so ret address goes immediately after the function call.

-Finding out how strcpy works will help us in order to find out how we can copy our string into some writable memory pointed by us.
+Finding out how *strcpy* function works will help us in order to find out how we can copy our string into some writable memory pointed by us.

 From the C manual we see that strcpy function goes as follows: